Storken/BestWebapp4eva/README.md

 Usecases
 ==============

-* You are able to create a user
+* Create a user
-* With this user you are able to log in
+* Log in with the created user
-* The user can add entities to the database
+* Add entities to the database
-* The user can edit entities in the database
+* Edit entities in the database
-* The user can add categories to the database
+* Add categories to the database
-* The user can edit categories in the database
+* Edit categories in the database
-* The user can filter and sort entities based on their attributes
+* Filter and sort entities based on their attributes
-* The user can place an order of entities from the database
+* Place an order of entities from the database
-* The user can go through previouly placed orders
+* Go through previouly placed orders
-* The user can export a placed order as a PDF file after placing it
+* Export a placed order as a PDF file after placing it

 Approach
 ==============